olivDiogo/SmartHome/docs/userStories/useStoryIndex.md

 [US37](us37/us37_readme.md) - As a Room Owner [or Power User, or Administrator], I want to close a blind roller that is in a room.

+[US38]() - As a User, I want to have today’s sunrise and sunset hours on the front/main page of my Web App.

+[US39](us39/us39_readme.md) - As a User, I want to have current outside temperature on the front/main page of my Web App (updated every 15 minutes, starting at 00:00).

+[US40](us40/us40_readme.md) - As a Power User , I want to add a new device to a room using the Web App.

+[US41](us41/us41_readme.md) - As a Power User , I want to configure a device in a room using the Web App.

+[US42](us42/us42_readme.md) - As a User, I want to have a list of all rooms in the house in my Web App.

+[US43]() - As a Room Owner [or Power User, or Administrator], I want to get a list of all devices in a room, so that I can configure them in my Web App.

+[US44]() - As a Room Owner [or Power User, or Administrator], I want to get a list of all measurement of a device in my Web App.

+[US45]() - As a Room Owner [or Power User, or Administrator], in my Web App I want to know the current position, open or close a blind roller that is in a room.

+[US46]() - As Product Owner, I want the project database (Maria DB or MySQL) to be deployed in a docker.

+[US47]() - As Product Owner, I want the system to be hosted in a tomcat server and connect to a database container to persist information.